jamesnsummers/responsive-web-design/README.md

 ## What is responsive design?
 Intro (10 mins)

-"Responsive Design" is the strategy of making a site that "responds" to the browser and device that it is being shown on... by looking awesome no matter what.
+"Responsive Design" is the strategy of making a site that "responds" to the browser and device that it is being shown on... and by looking awesome no matter what.

 Or, the dryer Wikipedia definition:

-"Responsive web design (RWD) is a web design approach aimed at crafting sites to provide an optimal viewing experience—easy reading and navigation with a minimum of resizing, panning, and scrolling—across a wide range of devices (from mobile phones to desktop computer monitors).""
+"Responsive web design (RWD) is a web design approach aimed at crafting sites to provide an optimal viewing experience—easy reading and navigation with a minimum of resizing, panning, and scrolling—across a wide range of devices (from mobile phones to desktop computer monitors)."

+There are a few basic principles that make up our responsive ecosystem:
+- Fluid Grids
+- Fluid Images
+- Media Queries

 #### More devices